ssethx24/ssethx24-intern-repo-focusbear/Inclusive-Design-Reflection.md

 Vulnerable populations include individuals who may be at a higher risk of exclusion or harm due to physical, cognitive, emotional, or social factors.
 In the context of Focus Bear, we primarily support **neurodivergent individuals**, including those with **ADHD, Autism, anxiety, or executive dysfunction**.

-These users may face:
+These users may face the following problems :
 - Difficulty with focus, planning, and time management
 - Overwhelm from cluttered or inconsistent UI
 - Sensory overload from bright colors, animations, or excessive notifications
 - Frustration with tools that punish instead of guide

----

 ## Ethical & Accessible Design Considerations

 To support neurodivergent users:
-- Ensure that we keep the language used **simple, direct, and non-judgmental**.
+- Ensure that  the language used **simple, direct, and non-judgmental**.
-- Usage of  **predictable navigation** with minimal steps and clear flows.
+- Use   **predictable navigation** with minimal steps and clear flows.
-- Allowing **customization of sounds, colors, and reminders**.
+- Allow**customization of sounds, colors, and reminders**.
-- Avoid guilt-tripping or shame-based messaging that demotivates them.
+- Avoid guilt-tripping or shame-based messaging that demotivates the user.
 - Respect sensory needs with **calm, non-intrusive visuals**.

 In terms of team collaboration: